 - Holding the baby below the level of the placenta for 30-60 seconds to speed transfer.

-- Keeping the cord warm (via a towel) to allow it to fully dilate and transfer blood.
+- Keeping the cord warm (via a towel)

 - Once the baby’s head is delivered, the baby can be left partially in the uterus as they are given any required resuscitation and allow the cord blood to transfer.